jon-jacky/Piety/editors/edsel.md

 You will probably use *C-z* and *M-x* frequently while display editing, because many useful operations are only available in commmand mode.
-For example, you must use [ed commands](ed.txt) to read and write files, and to manage buffers.
+For example, you must use [ed commands](ed.txt) to read and write files, and Ato manage buffers.

 ## Display editing commands ##

-Most of the display editing commands comprise a small subset of the standard [Emacs key bindings](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf).
+Most of the display editing commands use the standard [Emacs key bindings](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf).

 ### Display editing in a text window ###